robgriffin247/2d_platformer/2d-platformer-testing/README.md

 	- Set the *shape* to a *WorldBoundaryShape2D*
 	- Position just below ``Player``
 	- Run the game; the player should no longer fall off the screen as the player collision shape has something to collide with
+	- Delete the TemporaryBoundary and the Camera2D
+	- Add a Camera2D node to the Player, setting zoom to 4 and positioning nicely over the Player

 #### Optional: PlayerStateMachine